Find Affordable College Courses

 $20,906 Average Tuition & Fees

 Out of the 23 schools in the Southwest Region that were part of this year’s ranking, University of North Texas landed the # 4 spot on the list.
-UNT is a very large public school located in the medium-sized city of Denton.
+UNT is a fairly large public school located in the city of Denton.

 The average tuition and fees for an out-of-state undergraduate student at UNT are $20,906 a year.
 The average amount in student loans that math majors at UNT take out is $22,500.

-Full Mathematics at University of North Texas Report
+Read full report on Mathematics at University of North Texas

 $17,196 Average Tuition & Fees

 A rank of #5 on this year’s list means University of Houston - Downtown is a great value for mathematics students.
-Located in the large city of Houston, UH Downtown is a public college with a fairly large student population.
+Located in the city of Houston, UH Downtown is a public school with a fairly large student population.

-UH Downtown undergraduate students pay an average of $17,196 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UH Downtown are $17,196 a year.
 On average, math graduates from UH Downtown take out $24,500 in student loans while working on their degree.

-Full Mathematics at University of Houston - Downtown Report
+Read full report on Mathematics at University of Houston - Downtown

 Sam Houston State University ranked #6 on this year’s Best Value Mathematics Schools in the Southwest Region list.
 Located in the town of Huntsville, SHSU is a public college with a fairly large student population.